Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 06 - Basic Concepts of Azure Virtual Machines/README.md

 •	Cannot be stopped / refunded

-3. Spot Instances:
+2. Spot Instances:

 •	We can use spot Instance on spare VM capacity that is available for less than on-demand price.

 •	Machines that run on unused capacity in Azure

-•	Can be evicted any moment when needed by Azure
+•	Azure can evict the VM when it needs the capacity back.

 •	Offers up to 90% discount, price fluctuates according to demand

-•	Great for non-critical, non-continuous tasks
+•	Great for non-critical, non-continuous tasks.

-	i.e. Batch processes, long running calculations
+Example:
+Batch processing and software testing.

 # More Cost Saving Techniques: